midnightfreddie/nbt2json/readme.md

 - Can use either JSON or YAML
 - Can include comment in JSON/YAML output (which is ignored when converting back to NBT)

-## Known Issues

-- "Long" NBT values which are 64-bit integers may not be properly preserved in some languages' JSON libraries.
-This will be fixed in a future release by breaking 64-bit integers into high/low 32-bit integer pairs in the JSON.
-As of nbt2json v0.3.3 they will at least export and import with the correct values when unaltered or altered manually in a text editor.

 ## Help screen

 By defualt, the nbt2json executable waits for input from stdin, so you need to `nbt2json -h` to see the help screen.